-- Talk with your doctor before getting a flu vaccine after taking this drug.
-Talk with your doctor before you take this drug if you have just gotten a flu vaccine.
+- Talk with the doctor before having your child get a flu vaccine after taking this drug.
+Talk with the doctor before your child takes this drug if your child has just gotten a flu vaccine.

 - This drug has sorbitol in it and may lead to upset stomach and diarrhea in people who have fructose intolerance.
 Talk with the doctor.

 - People with the flu can have nervous system problems and behavior problems that can lead to death.
 The chance may be higher in children.
-Call your doctor right away if you have change in thinking clearly and with logic, change in the way you act, speech problems, shakiness, seizures, or hallucinations.
+Call the doctor right away if your child has a change in thinking clearly and with logic, a change in the way he/she acts, speech problems, shakiness, seizures, or hallucinations.

 - Upset stomach or throwing up.